JohnnyMorganz/StyLua/README.md

 }
 ```

-Formatting can also be skipped over a block of code using `-- stylua: ignore start` and `-- stylua: ignore end`:
+To skip a block of code, use `-- stylua: ignore start` and `-- stylua: ignore end`:

 ```lua
 local foo = true